 Coach.
 A graduate of North Loup High School, Ken Cook began coaching in 1959 at Trumbull, went to Douglas and landed in Adams for a career spanning six decades, most of which was spent at Adams then Freeman High School.
 In coaching football, he has a 260-94-3 career record that includes three state championships, four runners-up; 12 undefeated regular seasons, 12 state playoff teams and 14 conference championships.
-In basketball, he coached five girls state championships, three state runners-up and 16 state tournament appearances while posting a record of 550-123.
-When combined with his years of coaching boys basketball, he has a 656-210 record, amassing the most victories by any basketball coach in state of Nebraska.
+In basketball, he coached five girls state championships, three state runners-up and 16 state tournament appearances while posting a record of 626-147.
+When combined with his years of coaching boys basketball, he has a 732-234 record, amassing the most victories by any basketball coach in the state of Nebraska.
 In track, he coached two state runners-up (88-89), four district championships and four district runners-up teams.
-He is a High school Coach of the Year winner, an inductee into the University of Nebraska at Kearney Athletic Hall of Fame, an all-star game head coach and twice a national coach of the year finalist.
+He is a High School Coach of the Year winner, an inductee into the University of Nebraska at Kearney Athletic Hall of Fame, an all-star game head coach and twice a national coach of the year finalist.
+In 2008 Coach Cook was selected the National Coaches Association Girls Basketball Coach of the year.
 He helped form Eight-Man Football Association and started eight-man football all-state game.
 High School: North Loup.
 College: Kearney State.

 Hall of Fame Inductees, by Name: Search by Year